cedars-sinai-genomics-core/RNAseq_Mapping_QC_pipeline/README.md

 This is latest version of RNA-seq pipeline used in Genomics Core of Cedars Sinai Medical Center.

 # Mapping_QC_Auto_v3
-Mapping/QC pipeline for RNA-seq data version 3.0.0
+Mapping/QC pipeline for RNA-seq data version 3.4

-RNA-seq Mapping(STAR) QC RSEM pipeline v3.0.0

 # DESCRIPTION